Theta series for quantum loop algebras and Yangians: Introduction

 {\bf Trivial modules.} Call a module over a shifted Yangian or a shifted quantum affine algebra {\it trivial} if the Drinfeld generators $x^{\pm}$ act as zero.
 The key examples include one-dimensional modules and their deformed modules.
 As our first observation: \begin{itemize} \item[(i)] Theorem \ref{thm: trivial associativity Yangian}.
 Let $M, K$ and $N$ be modules over three shifted Yangians.
 If either $M$ or $N$ is trivial, then the identity map is a module isomorphism from $(M \otimes K)\otimes N$ to $M \otimes (K\otimes N)$. \end{itemize} While the shifted coproduct is unavailable for shifted quantum affine algebras, there is the Drinfeld formal coproduct \cite{FT}.
 Given a module $M$ over $\CU_{\mu}(\Gaff)$ and another module $N$ over $\CU_{\nu}(\Gaff)$, assuming one of them is trivial, via the formal coproduct we can equip $M \otimes N$ with a module structure over $\CU_{\mu+\nu}(\Gaff)$.

 It turns out that the asymptotic representations in \cite{Z1, Z2} are tensor products of negative prefundamental modules with one-dimensional modules.
+The proofs in both cases are similar, based on explicit realizations of tensor products with trivial modules.

-{\bf T-series.} Given a one-dimensional module $K$ over a shifted Yangian and an arbitrary coweight $\mu$, we construct an invertible formal series $T_K^{\mu}(z)$ in $z$ with coefficients in the Drinfeld--Cartan subalgebra of $Y_{\mu}(\Glie)$.
+{\bf T-series.} Given a one-dimensional module $K$ over a shifted Yangian and a coweight $\mu$, by solving formally the additive difference equation for one-dimensional R-matrices \cite{HZ}, we obtain an invertible series $T_K^{\mu}(z)$ in $z$ with coefficients in the Drinfeld--Cartan subalgebra of $Y_{\mu}(\Glie)$.
 It satisfies an intertwining property; recall that shifted Yangians are graded by the root lattice of the simple Lie algebra $\Glie$. \begin{itemize} \item[(ii)] Theorem \ref{thm: Yangian T-series}.
-For $M$ a graded $Y_{\mu}(\Glie)$-module, the action of $T_K^{\mu}(z)$ on $M$ induces a module morphism from $K_z \otimes M$ to a suitable completion of $M \otimes K_z$. \end{itemize} If $M$ is an irreducible module in category $\mathcal{O}^{sh}$, then after normalization $T_K^{\mu}(z)$ restricts to a morphism of ordinary tensor products and recovers the R-matrix in our previous work \cite{HZ}.
+For $M$ a graded $Y_{\mu}(\Glie)$-module, the action of $T_K^{\mu}(z)$ on $M$ induces a module morphism from $K_z \otimes M$ to a suitable completion of $M \otimes K_z$. \end{itemize} If $M$ is an irreducible module in category $\mathcal{O}^{sh}$, then after normalization $T_K^{\mu}(z)$ recovers the R-matrix in our previous work \cite{HZ}.
 For $\mu = 0$, the T-series can be seen as a universal version of the abelianized transfer operators of Gautam--Wendlandt \cite{GW}.

-For a one-dimensional module $K$ over a shifted quantum affine algebra, the analogous T-series were defined by Hernandez \cite{H}.
-Upon an identification of Drinfeld--Cartan subalgebras for shifted quantum affine algebras and the quantum loop algebra, they correspond to the power series $T_K(z) \in \qaf[[z]]$ of Frenkel--Hernandez \cite{FH} obtained as a limit of the transfer matrix of a positive prefundamental representation.
+For shifted quantum affine algebras, the formal solution of the analogous difference equation was given by Hernandez \cite{H}.
+Upon an identification of Drinfeld--Cartan subalgebras for shifted quantum affine algebras and the quantum loop algebra, it is the T-series of Frenkel--Hernandez \cite{FH} defined as a limit of the transfer matrix of a positive prefundamental representation over the upper Borel subalgebra.

 {\bf Theta series.} Given a one-dimensional module $K$ over a shifted Yangian and two coweights $\mu$ and $\nu$, as the central construction of the paper, we factorize the shifted coproduct of T-series in a particular form (Definition \ref{def: Theta series Yangian}):